LpZamora/contstimlang/README.md

 The code takes about an hour on a modern workstation and may require high RAM (tested on a 128GB machine).

 # Currently included models
-GPT2, BERT, ROBERTA, ELECTRA, XLM, BILSTM, LSTM, RNN, TRIGRAM, BIGRAM, BERT_WHOLE_WORD (not evaluated in the paper)
+GPT2, BERT, ROBERTA, ELECTRA, XLM, LSTM, RNN, TRIGRAM, BIGRAM

+BILSTM, BERT_WHOLE_WORD (not evaluated in the paper)